-Section 47-12.6, Central Beach Development Permitting and Approval prescribed streetscape design will be processed as a Site Plan Level II subject to City Commission Request for Review and a public participation requirement.
+Development applications that apply the standard dimensional requirements and prescribed streetscape design will be processed as a Site Plan Level II subject to City Commission Request for Review and a public participation requirement.
 The public participation regulations will require applicants to notify the officially recognized civic organization within 300 feet of the proposed project 21 days before the Development Review Committee (DRC) meeting.
 In addition, within 60 days of the DRC meeting, the applicant will have to provide notice to neighbors and officially recognized civic organization(s) within 300 feet of the proposed project, via mail notice, notifying of the date, time, and place of the applicant's project presentation meeting.
 A signed and notarized affidavit attesting that the notice was sent is required to be submitted to the Department of Sustainable Development (DSD).
-In addition, the applicant will be required to provide a written report letter to DSD, with copy to subject association(s), documenting the date(s), time(s), location(s), number of participants, presentation meeting and general summary of the discussion after a public participation meeting(s) has taken place.
+In addition, the applicant will be required to provide a written report letter to DSD, with copy to subject association(s), documenting the date(s), time(s), location(s), number of participants, presentation material and general summary of the discussion after a public participation meeting(s) has taken place.